-Year ended Year ended December 31,

-2019 2018

-Repayments (made to) Alpha \$ - \$ (24.0)

-Repayments received from Giant HK - 24.0

-Loan due to Alpha offset with loan receivable (68.0)

-Loan due from Giant HK offset with loan payable 68.0
+Year ended December 31, 2019 Loan due to Alpha offset with loan receivable (68.0) Loan due from Giant HK offset with loan payable 68.0

-There were no transactions with related companies in the year ended December 31, 2020.
+There were no transactions with related companies in the years ended December 31, 2021 and 2020.

 The Company borrowed \$92 million from Alpha during 2017 and repaid \$24 million during 2018.
-The loan bears interest rate of 4% per annum.
-The loan shall be repaid up to two years from the agreement date and can be extended upon written agreement.
-The Company recognized interest expense of \$1.8 million and \$3.1 million during the years ended December 31, 2019 and 2018, respectively, related to this loan.
+The loan bore interest rate of 4% per annum.
+The loan was to be repaid up to two years from the agreement date and could be extended upon written agreement.
+The Company recognized interest expense of \$1.8 million during the year ended December 31, 2019, related to this loan.

 Also, the Company lent \$92 million to Giant HK during 2017, and received \$24 million during 2018.
-The loan bears interest rate of 4% per annum.
-The loan shall be repaid up to two years from the agreement date and can be extended upon written agreement.
-The Company recognized interest income of \$1.8 million and \$3.1 million during the years ended December 31, 2019 and 2018, respectively, related to this loan.
+The loan bore interest rate of 4% per annum.
+The loan was to be repaid up to two years from the agreement date and could be extended upon written agreement.
+The Company recognized interest income of \$1.8 million during the year ended December 31, 2019, related to this loan.